 You can also use this procedure if the surviving spouse inherits everything.
 They can then file a petition with the court, which will issue a decree to that effect.
 To use the simplified procedure, the executor files a written request to use it with the local probate court.
 The court can then allow the executor to distribute the assets without needing to do regular probate.

 Dying without a will isn’t the best situation if what happens to your assets after your death matters to you.
-Idaho laws label these types of estates “intestate,” which means there is no will, or no valid will.
+Idaho laws label these types of estates “intestate,” which means there is no will or at least no valid will.
 The court then has to follow intestate succession laws to determine who inherits your property, and how much of it.

 Although there are often extenuating factors when someone dies intestate, but it’s best not to die intestate and put your loved ones through that kind of stress.
 If you’re not sure what kind of estate plan you want to make, you can seek the help of a financial advisor specializing in legacy planning.